 What's Your Top Pick for Best Air Purifier?

 Air cleaning is a big job -- too big to depend on someone else's recommendations for your home.
 We’ve tried to give you some quality choices, but your top pick for best air purifier will depend on your home's unique challenges -- and on your medical needs.

 True HEPA filtration is a must, especially if you struggle with year-round allergies.
 Your other challenges may include:

 - Germs: A system with UV light filtration can enhance your air quality.
-Some shoppers are asking whether this kind of technology can kill the novel coronavirus which causes Covid-19.
-There's no data on this yet.

 - Air Pollution: A system with an activated carbon filter along with true HEPA could step up your ability to filter out smoke and other pollutants.